fastify/safe-regex2/README.md

 ### const ok = safe(re, opts={})

-Return a boolean `ok` whether or not the regex `re` is safe and not possibly catastrophic.
+Returns a boolean indicating whether the regex `re` is safe and not possibly catastrophic.

 `re` can be a `RegExp` object or just a string.

-If the `re` is a string and is an invalid regex, returns `false`.
+If `re` is a string and is an invalid regex, it returns `false`.

 * `opts.limit` - maximum number of allowed repetitions in the entire regex.
 Default: `25`.